In the name of Allah the Most Gracious the Most Merciful

 So it is prohibited to curse the gods of the polytheists, because cursing their gods would lead to them attributing something deficient to Allah which He is free from.

-It is mentioned that Shaykhul Islaam ibn Taymeeyah 728 AH (may Allah have mercy on him) one time he was with his companion and they witness people drinking alcohol and committing mischief in a certain place and Ibn Taymeeyah did not forbid them from doing so.
+It is mentioned that Shaykhul Islaam ibn Taymeeyah 728 AH (may Allah have mercy on him) one time was with his companion.
+They witness people drinking alcohol and committing mischief in a certain place and Ibn Taymeeyah did not forbid them from doing so.
 His companion then said to him, “Why didn’t you prohibit them (from their actions?)” and he replied, “If I had prohibited them from their actions they would have went to the people’s homes trespassing and robbing their property.
 And this is more severe than what they are doing right now.”
 So look at his understanding in the religion of Allah.

 Translated by: Michael AbdusSalaam Deonarain